isadorasophia/hellomurder/README.md

 <h1 align="center">A Murder Engine hello world!</h1>

-Welcome to this amazing experience that is trying out your very first with the Murder Engine.
+Welcome to this amazing experience that is trying out your very first game with the Murder Engine.

 ### How to build it?
 The first step is to create your game with an editor.
 Open in Visual Studio (2022+ so it supports .NET 7), make sure that `HelloMurder.Editor` is your startup project and click **F5**.